gsoules/AvantElasticsearch/README.md

 ## Dependencies
 The AvantElasticsearch plugin requires that the [AvantCommon](https://github.com/gsoules/AvantCommon) plugin be installed and activated.

+This plugin was developed specifically for [Digital Archive](http://thedigitalarchive.net/) installations.
+It has special knowledge of the following Omeka elements and how they are used in these installations.
+* Type
+* Subject
+* Place
+* Address
+* Date

 ## Installation

 To install the AvantElasticsearch plugin, follow these steps: